-After surviving her childhood in a radioactively toxic nuclear family, Val Ball embarked upon a quest to create healthy relationships for herself and others.
+After surviving her childhood in a radioactively toxic nuclear family, Val Ball embarked upon a quest on how to keep a healthy relationship for herself and others.
 Contact Val Ball for your Complimentary Discovery Session by calling 828.808.5127 or email at Val@ShadowPlayCoaching.com

 This is Her Story